bomonike/bomonike.github.io/aws-kiro2.md

 ## What's Kiro?

+In recent years, many tools created to create custom application code have been called "No Code".
+Unlike Kiro, such early tools provided a set of GUI forms which limited what could be created.

+But Kiro is not constrained.
+Kiro is described as a "Spec-Driven GenAI Agentic Reasoning" platform because it uses "Reasoning" capabilities of Generative AI LLMs (Large Language Models).

+Kiro development in 2025 was led by Deepak Singh, Vice President of Developer Agents and Experiences at Amazon. ???

-Kiro is a "No-Code AI" platform from Amazon that (like with Anthropic's Claude Code) is <a target="_blank" href="https://medium.com/ai-in-plain-english/the-end-of-software-engineer-why-anthropics-claude-code-creator-says-the-title-will-disappear-c35f2dfe66f5">obsoleting "Software Engineer/programming" jobs ... by the end of 2026.</a>.
+from Amazon that (like with Anthropic's Claude Code) is <a target="_blank" href="https://medium.com/ai-in-plain-english/the-end-of-software-engineer-why-anthropics-claude-code-creator-says-the-title-will-disappear-c35f2dfe66f5">obsoleting "Software Engineer/programming" jobs ... by the end of 2026.</a>.

-Kiro development was led by Deepak Singh, Vice President of Developer Agents and Experiences at Amazon.
+## My projects

+What can you build using this?
+Here is what we're working toward:

+A. Add MCP agent to dynamically retrieve and display from an API weather data from individual <a target="_blank" href="https://bomonike.github.io/weather-info">Ambient Weather stations</a>, based on code and tutorials to use MCP to retrieve utility data from open weather API.

-??? <a target="_blank" href="https://builder.aws.com/content/36SsJHCXYvo8PEEdu8Z3TAD6vqf/calendarmerge-using-kiro">
+B. <a target="_blank" href="https://builder.aws.com/content/36SsJHCXYvo8PEEdu8Z3TAD6vqf/calendarmerge-using-kiro">
-aggregating events from Google and Microsoft Outlook into a single "Single Pane of Glass" view</a> using https://github.com/Rani-01/Calendar_Merge.git
+aggregating events from Google Gmail and Microsoft Outlook into a single "Single Pane of Glass" view</a> using https://github.com/Rani-01/Calendar_Merge.git

-What is new for Agentic system is integration autonomous agency to take action, through interfaces such as "Stripe for payments".
+C. An app to make it easier for people to restrict their diet of salt, sugar, potassium, etc. The app can keep shopping lists and track inventory for freshness, then provide ideas for planning meals with variety.

+D. Make use of "Stripe for payments" agent interfaces.

-## Getting Started
+## Prerequisites

 1. Obtain an email account to use on other accounts below.
+1. Use your emailxd to obtain an account on <a target="_blank" href="https://github.com/">github.com</a>.
-1. Obtain a personal Amazon Builder ID.
+1. Obtain a personal Amazon Builder ID at <a target="_blank" href="https://builder.aws/">builder.aws</a>
-1. Obtain an account on github.com.
 1. Obtain an AWS IAM account with the permissions needed.

-   <a name="#Installation"></a>

-   ### CLI and IDE Component Install

    Kiro <strong>runs locally</strong> (macOS, Windows, Linux).
    Unlike cloud-base Claude.ai, which can only see what is pasted into the chat window,